About Simple Extraction

 Once the anesthesia is active, our surgeons will begin the simple extraction.
 Using a tool called an elevator to loosen the tooth, they will then be able to remove the tooth from the jawbone.
 Patients may feel some pressure or mild discomfort during the extraction, but with proper anesthesia, patients should not feel any pinching or pain.
 Once the tooth is extracted, Dr. Reddy or Dr. Phillips will clean the area and may use stitches to close the gums.

 Patients are advised to rest after a simple tooth extraction and use over-counter-pain relievers as directed to minimize any discomfort.
 Patients may also use cold compresses to reduce swelling in the treated area.
-Our surgeons will go over post-procedure instructions, including how to care for the teeth and gums for faster healing.
+The staff will go over post-procedure instructions, including how to care for the teeth and gums for faster healing.
 If a dental implant is needed to replace the extracted tooth, patients will be schedule for a second procedure once they have fully healed.

 Plan Your Procedure

 A Simple Solution

 Don't let a broken, infected, or decayed tooth ruin your whole mouth.
-Schedule a consultation with Dr. Reddy or Dr. Phillips at Garland Oral Surgery in North Texas to learn more about simple tooth extraction to treat the problem before it spreads and causes larger health issues.
+Schedule a consultation with Dr. Reddy or Dr. Phillips at Garland Oral Surgery and Dental Implant Center to learn more about simple tooth extraction to treat the problem before it spreads and causes larger health issues.
 With proper sedation and advanced tools, we can help you restore your oral health.